KRCN: History

 The station aired a full service country music format for Longmont and the northern suburbs of Denver.
-On March 22, 2000, the Radio Colorado Network was launched.
-The station's format switched to Business and Personal Finance programming, targeting the Denver radio market.
+KRCN, began broadcasting the Business and Personal Finance format under the branding "The Radio Colorado Network" on March 22, 2000.
+This format targeted the greater Denver metropolitan area.

+The Radio Colorado Network was an ambitious regional effort that included several other AM signals in the state.
+KRCN-1060 AM was the flagship station for a network that included KVLE 610 AM (Vail) KREL 1580 AM (Colorado Springs) and KGRE 1450 AM (Greeley) (at least temporarily).

 On January 1, 2015, KRCN became an owned and operated affiliate of the Catholic Radio Network, based in Kansas City, Missouri.